 Ruhlman's review seemed to lean toward the book being a bit too unwieldy and esoteric to have any real, practical influence on the food world, and on home cooking in particular.
 He thought it relied too much on geeky gadgetry and that, with its emphasis on extreme processing (never mind how that's defined), it was antithetical to the natural/sustainable/organic food movement.

-So now, going on 6 years since its publication, what kind of influence has modernist cooking--both the book and the popular movement it started--had on the food scene?
+So now, 10 years since its publication, what kind of influence has modernist cooking--both the book and the popular movement it started--had on the food scene?
 Most importantly, how has it influenced the home cook--and does it have anything to offer in the way of ease, convenience, and an enhanced kitchen experience for the home chef?

 What Is Modernist Cuisine?

 Modernist cuisine, also known as molecular gastronomy, has been around for at least a few decades.
 It began in the 1990s with chefs like Ferran Adria (considered the founder of modernist cooking) in Spain and Heston Blumenthal in England.
 These chefs were interested in how they could manipulate food in delightful, surprising ways.
-Whenever you hear a chef on the Food Network talk about "deconstructing" a well-known dish, know that the idea has its roots here, in the modernist cuisine movement.
+Whenever you hear a chef on the Food Network talk about "deconstructing" a well-known dish, know that the idea has its roots here, in the modernist cuisine movement and chefs like Adria and Blumenthal.

 Nathan Myrhvold, a literal rocket scientist who has worked with the likes of Stephen Hawking and Bill Gates, came along in the 2000s.
-He became interested in sous vide cooking as an avocation, but found that there were very few guidelines available on how to do it.
-He decided to write his own, and the result, after 5 years, a food laboratory, and a number of collaborators joined him, was the James-Beard-award-winning Modernist Cuisine--the definitive work not only on sous vide cooking, but also on the entire movement.
+He became interested in sous vide cooking as a hobby, but found that there were very few guidelines available on how to do it.
+He decided to write his own, and the result--after 5 years of research, a food laboratory, and a number of collaborations with chefs and food scientists--was the James-Beard-award-winning Modernist Cuisine--the definitive work not only on sous vide cooking, but also on the entire movement.

 Thus, Myhrvold was not the inventor of modernist food.
 But he was the one who documented it, making it possible for the ideas to take hold, disseminate, and filter into the food industry and down to the home cook.

-This may not sound practical for the home chef, and it's true, large parts of it are not.
-But I've learned so much from modernist cooking, and it has revolutionized not only how I cook, but how I think about cooking.
+This may not sound practical for the home chef, and it's true; many parts of it are not.
+But we've learned so much from modernist cooking, it has revolutionized not only how we cook, but also how we think about cooking.

-I like to compare it to fashion: the percentage of people who wear the esoteric creations on runway models is extremely tiny.
-But those principles filter down into virtually every aspect of the clothing industry.
-They influence what's sold in every clothing outlet in the world.
-Even though most of us have no idea what runway fashion influenced the clothes we buy, those clothes wouldn't exist if there hadn't been one.
+The world of fashion provides a decent comparison: the number of people who wear the esoteric creations on runway models is extremely small.
+However, those principles filter down into virtually every aspect of the clothing industry.
+They influence what's sold in every clothing outlet in the world, from Nieman-Marcus to Wal-Mart.
+Even though most of us have just a vague idea how runway fashion influenced the clothes we buy, it's a fact that those clothes wouldn't exist without the runway fashions.

 How Can Modernist Cuisine Improve Home Cooking?